Nivethitha167/Web-Scraping/README.md

-# Web Scrapping using Beautiful Soup
+# Web Scraping using Beautiful Soup
 + Scraping the latest news from google